LUMA™ Optical Modems

-LUMA™ – High-speed through-water wireless communication from Hydromea.
-Our optical modems are compact, power efficient, and operate from the splash zones down to 6’000m depth.
-Now boasting data transfer rates up to 10 Mbit/s over distances up to 50 m!
+LUMA™ is a line of optical modems that are compact, power efficient, and operate from the splash zones down to 12km depth with a communication speed of up to 10 Mbit/s and the range of up to 75 meters.

 Plug & Play